haosulab/SAPIEN/docs/source/tutorial/rendering/raytracing_renderer.rst

     Simulated depth image from `ActiveLightSensor`.

-GPU-accelerated Sensor Simulation in Kuafu with SimSense
+GPU-accelerated Sensor Simulation with SimSense
 ------------------------------------
 .. note::
     You are required to have an NVIDIA GPU to use SimSense.